mad-lab-fau/tpcp/paper/paper.md

 Beyond that, the documentation of `tpcp` attempts to provide fundamental information and recipes on how to approach algorithm development and algorithm evaluation.

-## Algorithms

-In `tpcp`, we do not provide any specific algorithm implementations, but only simple base classes to build algorithms with a `scikit-learn` inspired interface.
-Using this object-oriented interface to implement algorithms ensures comparable interfaces for similar algorithms.
-Using this part of `tpcp` is completely optional (i.e., all other features are completely independent of the algorithm implementation), but following our recommendations can simplify the integration with other parts of `tpcp`.

 ## Datasets

 In cases where data points cannot be expressed by a simple feature vector, data loading and handling require